Amsterdam/GOB-Import/README.md

     python -m gobimportclient example/meetbouten.json

 In the next version the meetobouten will be read from the database.
-The current version serves as a working demo of an actual import gobimportclient
+The current version serves as a working demo of an actual import client

 # Docker